Resolutions Don't Have To Be Bull

 According to Cancer.Net, "studies have shown that interacting with animals (even fish!) helps lower blood pressure, reduce anxiety, and decrease depression."
 (The crazy cat lady is on to something.)

 Spend some time with your pets, or just look at the cute lemurs from the Duke Lemur Center.
-(While the Duke Lemur Center remains closed to visitors due to COVID-19, there are many ways to learn about, support, and share your love for lemurs virtually.)
+(While the Duke Lemur Center is closed during the winter, there are many ways to learn about, support, and share your love for lemurs virtually.)

 12. Something Sweet

 If it brings your tastebuds joy, it's worth it every so often.
-Treat yourself to dessert!
+You've worked hard this year.
+Celebrate you with something sweet!

 13. Coffee and other beverages...

 Need some drink suggestions?
-We're thrilled that both Jetplane Coffee and Liturgy Beverage Company opened last year with new and delicious drink options.
-Honeygirl Meadery has delicious mead, and The Glass Jug Beer Lab, Hi-Wire Brewing, LouElla Wine Beer & Beverage, and Fullsteam Brewery all have great beer or wine options.
+Here's a guide to more coffee shops where the boldness is brewed fresh.
+Honeygirl Meadery specializes in mead, and The Glass Jug Beer Lab, Hi-Wire Brewing, LouElla Wine Beer & Beverage, and Fullsteam Brewery all have great beer or wine options.

 14. Turn on the Telly